jetbrains-academy/sql-course/Lesson4/task3/task.md

 From this perspective, if you do a join, use `JOIN`, because it makes the intention clear.
-Comparing to cross-join, where technical join conditions are mixed with important filters in a long `WHERE` clause, `JOIN` allows to split them apart, making it clear where is a filter and where is a join.
+Comparing to cross-join, where technical join conditions are mixed with important filters in a long `WHERE` clause, `JOIN` allows to split them apart, making it clear where is a filter and where is a join condition.
 Look at the following two queries which both find the planets visited by big spacecrafts built on the shipyards located on the planets with hot climate:

 ```sql